dekarrin/rezi/README.md

 non-Reader calls, as long as a nil or a Version 1 format is used at startup, without compression enabled.

+Readers are able to read data written by any prior version of REZI with a nil or Version 1 format passed in.

 ### Supported Types

 At this time REZI supports the built-in types `bool`, `int`, `uint`, `int8`,